How to Stop a Dog from Digging Holes

 And hey, some dogs truly love a good old fashioned stick.
 If you find a good stick that is rot-free and size-appropriate, don’t toss it in your fireplace.
 Give it to your dog so she can throw it around outside!

 We tend to let our dogs play in the backyard when we don’t have time to play with them ourselves.
 The problem is that when play is unsupervised, bad behavior isn’t corrected in time.

 Remember that dogs don’t have the longest memories.
 If you try to correct a bad behavior long after the behavior was committed, they’re not going to understand what’s going on.
 Rather than recognizing the behavior that led to correction, they’re only going to pick up on the fact that you’re upset.

-Make sure you have an eye on your dog when they're in the yard.
-The moment they start to dig, go outside and, using a stern voice, command them to come inside.
-If that happens often enough, they'll start to pick up on the connection between digging a hole and losing outside privileges.
+Make sure you have an eye on your dog when they’re in the yard.
+The moment they start to dig, go outside and command them to come inside.
+Be sure to praise your dog when they come to you.
+If this pattern happens often enough, they’ll start to pick up on the connection between digging a hole and losing outside privileges.

 Use Digging Deterrents

 If none of these tactics are working, you may have to go the prevention route.
 Just like dogs love to pee in the same spot time and time again, they tend to love to dig up the same spot, too.
 Take note of your dog’s chosen areas and add some digging deterrents to them.